 Are seniors required to attend a dress rehearsal?

 No. You will receive instructions during the "check in" process.
 You will be seated by major.

 When do I need to arrive?

-All graduating seniors must arrive to their designated check-in area one hour before their scheduled ceremony.
+All graduating seniors must arrive to their designated check-in area 30 minutes before their scheduled ceremony.
 Please arrive at our Senior Recognition Ceremony dressed in your regalia.

 What do I need to do to check-in?